 My contribution: the Quasi Continuous Level Monte Carlo method

-The main focus of my thesis was to resolve the high-variance issue in CLMC and develop a more efficient method for practical applications.
+The main focus of my thesis was to resolve the high-variance issue in CLMC and to develop a more efficient method for practical applications.
 My work led to the development of the Quasi Continuous Level Monte Carlo (QCLMC) method, which leverages quasi-random numbers (5) instead of i.i.d. random samples to sample the underlying level distribution.

 Quasi-random numbers are deterministic sequences with better distributional properties compared to i.i.d. random samples, see Figures 4 and 5.
-By using these equences, QCLMC has a reduced variance while retaining the theoretical flexibility and adaptability of CLMC.
+By using these sequences, QCLMC has a reduced variance while retaining the theoretical flexibility and adaptability of CLMC.
 Moreover, I proved that the QCLMC method is asymptotically unbiased and that it achieves the same asymptotic convergence rate as CLMC, but with a potentially lower computational cost.

 Practical applications and numerical experiments